jeffCabrera0321/Smart-Homie_Main/README.md

 # Smart-Homie
 This project is the culmination of various projects.
 It is meant to represent a simplified version of microservices.
+Smart Homie is a smart home controller that allows the user to add and store smart devices and controls thsoe devices as well.
+SMart Homie will also be able to display data and show minor predcition on useage.
 These projects include
 ## Projects
 1. https://github.com/jeffCabrera0321/Smart-Homie_Data-Processing